mis94/Paddle.jl/README.md

 # Paddle.jl
-A Julia wrapper for Paddle
+A Julia wrapper for <a href="https://github.com/PaddlePaddle/Paddle">Paddle</a> deep learning library